pooya-shams/face-tracker/README.md

 ## License

-Licensed under GNU General Public License v3.0. you can freely use, modify, contribute and distribute this project but let me know if you are doing sth interesting.
+Licensed under MIT License. you can freely use, modify, contribute and distribute this project but let me know if you are doing sth interesting.

 ## Usage